-In the last one hundred years, imported water has transformed the Golden State’s environment and quality of life.
-Land ownership patterns and real estate boosterism dramatically altered both urban and rural communities across the entire state.
-The key has been redirecting water from the Eastern Sierra, the Colorado River, and Northern California rivers.
-“Whoever brings the water, brings the people,” wrote engineer William Mullholland, whose leadership began the process of water irrigating unlimited growth.
-Using first–person voices of Californians to reveal the resulting changes, Carle concludes that now is the time to stop drowning the California dream of the good life with imported water.
+In the last one hundred years, imported water has transformed the environment of the Golden State and its quality of life, with land ownership patterns and real estate boosterism dramatically altering both urban and rural communities.
+The key to this transformation has been expanded access to water from the Eastern Sierra, the Colorado River, and Northern California rivers.
+“Whoever brings the water, brings the people,” wrote engineer William Mulholland, under whose leadership the process of growth through irrigation began.
+Now, using first–person voices of Californians to reveal the resulting changes, author David Carle concludes that it may be time to stop drowning the California dream of the good life with imported water.

-With extensive use of oral histories, contemporary newspaper articles and autobiographies, Carle provides a rich exploration of the historic changes in California, as imported water shaped patterns of growth and development.
-In this thoroughly revised edition, Carle brings that history up to date, as water choices remain the primary tool for shaping California’s future.
-In a land where climate change is exacerbating the challenges of a naturally dry region, the state’s damaged environment and reduced quality of life can be corrected, Carle argues, if Californians step out of the historic pattern and embrace limited water supplies as a fact of life in this naturally dry region.
+Using oral histories, contemporary newspaper articles, and autobiographies, Carle explores the historic changes in California, showing how imported water has shaped the pattern of population growth in the state.
+Because water choices remain the primary tool for shaping California’s future, Carle also argues that it is possible to improve both the state’s damaged environment and the quality of life if Californians will step out of this historic pattern and embrace limited water supplies as a fact of life in this naturally dry region.